emanuel281/full-stack-test/README.md

     3. Use POST and PATCH requests to create and update users.
     4. Use DELETE requests to remove users.
     5. Keep all components in sync with the data in your database.
+    6. Bonus, add a list view to see all users who are in a particular group.

 Instructions for starting the React app are in `/frontend/README.md`